Read the most comprehensive guide to 3D printing answering 101 essential questions about 3D printers and 3D printing.

 In certain cases, of course, 3D printing would be faster, if the object to be manufactured has a very complex shape and doesn’t need to be mass produced.

-3D printing myth #8: Some things are cheaper to make on a 3D printer
+Myth #8: Some things are cheaper to make on a 3D printer

 This depends on the number of items you want to produce and the complexity of the product.
 The cost per item stays the same for whatever amount of items you wish to 3D print.
 Using traditional means, however, the price of production decreases as the number of items increases.
 Where the two graphs cross is where the 3D printing and traditional means cost the same.